-We consider the concept of adaptive symbols and the two regularization techniques important extensions to the GEP framework to progress towards developing more accurate and generalized closure models while ensuring their implementability.
-Future research will focus on utilizing adaptive symbols not only in training on high-fidelty data but also in simulation-driven training, which invokes the numerical solver to evaluate candidate models.
-This approach ensures consistency between the training and prediction environments of the developed models, which is a frequent issue in the practial application of data-driven closure models [67].
+Future research on adaptive symbols will focus on their utilization not only for supervised training on high-fidelity data but also in simulation-driven training.
+This approach ensures consistency between the training and prediction environments of the developed models, which is a frequent issue in the practial application of data-driven closure models (Duraisamy 2021).
 However, simulation-driven training is generally expensive and gradient-based optimization requires even more objective function evaluations than the gradient-free standard training approach.
 Identifying low-order approximations to the numerical solver could be one path to drastically reduce computational costs and enable the development of consistent models with accurate numerical constants.